WillStephenn/Agent-G/README.md

 3. **Prepare your images:**

    Place handwritten notebook photos in the `pictures/` directory at the root of the project.
 The service supports common image formats including HEIF/HEIC (iOS photos).
+An example image (`[GreenNotebook]_Page[2].jpg`) is included in the repository to demonstrate the expected format.

 ### Usage